domingo2000/ruby-lsp-shoulda-context/Readme.md

 - [x] Make should with string runnable
 - [x] Make should with method runnable
 - [x] Make exec method conditional to rails or Minitest setup
-- [x] Make inner context or inner should with collissions with outer DSL not collide using full name of the test (Currently if 2 tests have the same name both are executed)
+- [x] Make inner context or inner should with collisions with outer DSL not collide using full name of the test (Currently if 2 tests have the same name both are executed)
-- [x] Provide grouping with classes that ends with "..Test" syntax (Note: The codelens is duplicated becuase lsp support minitest by default and LSP responses are merged)
+- [x] Provide grouping with classes that ends with "..Test" syntax (Note: The codelens is duplicated because lsp support minitest by default and LSP responses are merged)
 - [ ] Provide support for Inner Classes

 **Note**: This project is in very early stage and could have major bugs